-NASA's Watts on The Moon Challenge Competition Level 3 Technical Guidance September 29, 2023
+NASA's Watts on The Moon Challenge Competition Level 3 Technical Guidance November 30, 2023

+This document is intended to help teams prepare for the final competition and testing in Level 3.
 This document replaces Appendix G: Preliminary Testing Operations in Competition Level 3 in the Challenge Rules.
 Please do not refer to Appendix G for guidance in Level 3.